Separability Lindblad equation for dynamical open-system entanglement

 \paragraph*{Properties and discussion.---}

-Equation \eqref{eq:SepLin} is a non-deterministic equation, (see the below discussion via stochastic differential equations) as the generator $\mathcal{L}_\rho$ is only defined for a pure product state $\rho=\ket{\psi_A\psi_B}\bra{\psi_A\psi_B}$.
+Firstly, Eq. \eqref{eq:SepLin} is nonlinear since both the partially reduced operators $(L^m)_k$ and $(H)_k$, for $k=A,B$, as well as the mean values in Eq. \eqref{eq:SepLin} depend explicitly on the state $\rho$.
+Secondly, Eq. \eqref{eq:SepLin} is a non-deterministic equation, (see the below discussion via stochastic differential equations) as the generator $\mathcal{L}_\rho$ is only defined for a pure product state $\rho=\ket{\psi_A\psi_B}\bra{\psi_A\psi_B}$.
 In general, dissipation leads $\rho$ to evolve into an ensemble of pure states $|\psi^m\rangle$ after an infinitesimal time step $\tau$, which is given by $\rho(t+\tau)=\rho+\tau \mathcal{L}_\rho(\rho)$.
 Each pure state in the ensemble can then be propagated by similar iterative steps, according to Eq. \eqref{eq:SepLin}.
 Thus, the evolved state is a mixture of all pure-state trajectories.
 In this sense, our equation describes a piece-wise deterministic process \cite{BP02} in which the generator $\mathcal{L}_\rho$ is updated with each iteration.
 In many practical calculations, we implement this via a Monte Carlo wave-function approach \cite{DZR92,MCD93,PK98} using the reduced operators in Eq. \eqref{eq:SepMap}.
 Interestingly, Eq. \eqref{eq:SepLin} turns into a deterministic equation if the evolution is unitary \cite{SW17}, i.e., $L^m=0$ for all $m$, or if $\rho(t)$ is a decoherence-free state \cite{DG97,KBL01}.
+Moreover, the Lindblad operators are generally non-unique, i.e., the conventional master equation \eqref{eq:Lindblad} is invariant under the transformation $L^m\mapsto \sum_j u_{jm} L^j$, where $u_{jm}$ are the components of a unitary matrix.
+We stress that the separability Lindblad equation \eqref{eq:SepLin} certifies entanglement regardless of the unraveling used for the Lindblad operators because the restricted state in Eq. \eqref{eq:SepMap} differs from the physical time evolution only in order $\varepsilon^2$, which is negligible; see Eq. \eqref{eq:approx-tangent}.